DID YOU KNOW…

-When I took my first trip to Kenya back in 2015 with Just One Africa I was blown away with how others lived.
-I walked through the cities, rural communities, and shanty towns in Kenya and saw sanitation that did not even compare to the worst day in the United States.
-I saw mothers desperately trying to keep their kids alive while their whole family was plagued with typhoid and other water borne illnesses.
+When I took my first trip to Kenya back in 2015 with Just One Africa, I was blown away by how others lived.
+I walked through Kenya’s cities, rural communities, and shanty towns and saw sanitation that did not even compare to the worst day in the United States.
+I saw mothers desperately trying to keep their kids alive while their whole family was plagued with typhoid and other water-borne illnesses.
 It was dire.
 It was heartbreaking.
 It was real life for so many.

 That is where Just One Africa comes in.

-Just One Africa believes change IS possible JUST ONE person at a time and it starts with you and me.
+Just One Africa believes change IS possible, JUST ONE person at a time, and it starts with you and me.
 Everyone can do something.
-We believe in giving people around us the opportunity to create change by donating, taking a trip, stringing world changing beads, sharing with your school or workplace, helping out at a volunteer event, or even by shopping our handmade products.
+We believe in allowing people around us to create change by donating, taking a trip, stringing world-changing beads, sharing with your school or workplace, helping out at a volunteer event, or even shopping for our handmade products.

-This gues blog post was written by Lexie Salensky who has traveled to Kenya a number of times with Just One Africa.
+Note: This guest blog post was written by Lexie Salensky, who has traveled to Kenya a number of times with Just One Africa.

 Original article where we found stats from UNICEF can be found at www.forbes.com.